nmuthuswami/nal-ms-graph-hack-together/README.md

 #### After selecting the team/channel, the user will be prompted to enter a message to the channel.

-### 2. Message
+### 2. Message *
  - ### This field will be the message that will be posted in the channel. [string]

 #### Once done, press the enter key.

-#### Entered details will be passed on to graph api, one more time user will be prompted to enter azure user credential with a consent to the list of scopes accessed by the application.
+#### Application will validate and passed on the details to graph api, one more time user will be prompted to enter azure user credential with a consent to the list of scopes accessed by the application.
 #### On `success`, the application will return 'Message posted successfully.'
 #### On `failure`, error message details will be displayed with the reason for failure.